aistiscode/youtube-clip-and-bookmark/readme.md

 **Status:** 🚧 Work in Progress

+## Try It Out
+You can use the app live here: [ClipStamp on GitHub Pages](https://aistiscode.github.io/youtube-clip-and-bookmark/)

 ## Overview
 ClipStamp was created to address a missing feature in YouTube's UI, as it does not provide a native way to create bookmarkable clips that play only a specific portion of a video.
 This tool allows users to generate links that start and end at specified timestamps, making it possible to easily bookmark and precise moments in a video.